 In the first topology, the Topic Discovery Node (TDN) and the Clients were placed on separate machines (Refer Figure 1).
 Figure 2 shows the topic creation time in this topology.
 This time includes the following steps.

-(1) Entity sends a TDN discovery request, (2) TDN sends an encrypted TDN Dsicovery response, (3) Entity sends an encrypted Topic Creation request, (4) TDN creates a Topic Advertisement, (5) TDN encrypts and sends the Topic Advertisement to the Entity, (6) Entity computes the digest of the Topic Advertisement, signs it with its private key and broadcasts a packet containing the Topic Advertisement, its X.509 Certificate and the signed digest over a pre-defined topic to all TDNs.
+- 1. Entity sends a TDN discovery request, - 2.
+TDN sends an encrypted TDN Discovery response, - 3.
+Entity sends an encrypted Topic Creation request, - 4.
+TDN creates a Topic Advertisement, - TDN computes the digest of the Topic Advertisement, signs it with its private key and broadcasts a packet containing the Topic Advertisement, its X.509 Certificate and the signed digest.
+This response is encrypted and sent to the Entity, - 6.
+Entity validates the signed Topic Advertisement and broadcasts the signed advertisement over a predefined topic to all TDNs.

 Figure 3 shows the distribution of time spent in various activities in the TDN.
 For this topology, we also timed the process of discovering a topic.
 Figure 4 shows the time required when 1, 10 and 100 topics were discovered.
 Note that these experiments were carried out for string topic synopsis types only.
 Ref [11] contains a detailed discussion on other types of topic synopsis matching such as tag-value pairs, integers and regular expressions among others.